double-a-chain-cloud/double-a-chain-docs/source/developers.md

 ```

-if you need to use it as archive node, add：
+if you need to use it as archive node, add:
 ```shell
 --syncmode full \
 --gcmode archive \